milo-trujillo/upcoming/README.md

 ## Installation

+Put the script anywhere, and change the constants at the top to the appropriate email addresses and paths.

-Put the script anywhere, and add a line to your crontab as follows:
+Next add a line to your crontab as follows:

 ```
-0 0 * * *  /path/to/script/upcoming.rb
+0 0 * * *  /path/to/script/upcoming.rb -d
 ```

+The script will now be run daily by cron in daemon mode, which emails current events out and removes them from the update queue.

 ## Why does this exist?
 Why not use one of the many other calendar systems available?